 Anne-Marie’s 28 year career with Bell Canada spanned work in a number of areas within the organization, including leadership positions in client services and business management.
 After her retirement in 2001 she pursued studies in the area of aging, completing a bachelor’s degree in Gerontology.

 Anne-Marie and her husband have lived in Whitby for over 30 years.

 Terms of Reference

-Based on its Terms of Reference, the PFAC will both advise and collaborate with the Central East LHIN, its leaders, HSPs and staff regarding system-level policies, practices, and strategy, planning, and delivery of patient- and family-centred care within the Central East LHIN region as members:
+Based on its Terms of Reference, the PFAC will both advise and collaborate with the Central East LHIN, its leaders, HSPs and staff regarding system-level policies, practices, and strategy, planning, and delivery of patient- and family-centred care within the Central East LHIN region as members to:

-- Establish a strategy to increase meaningful patient engagement, and advance the culture of patient- and family-centred care within the Central East LHIN.
+- Establish a strategy to increase meaningful patient and family engagement and advance the culture of patient and family centred care within the Central East LHIN.